Current Pedal Obsession: TKOG Mini Glitch.

 Why the Mini Glitch is da bee’s meow.

 The Mini Glitch offers the most flexibility of any pedal for straight-up glitching.
-The glitches can be timed or random and triggered with the footswitch, by playing threshold or completely randomly.
+The glitches can be timed or random and triggered with the footswitch, by playing threshold or completely random.
 In September 2020, v1.2 of the Mini Glitch was released.
 It gives you the option of eliminating the “clickiness” commonly associated with glitch pedals.
 Many who like aggressive glitching love the clicks, but when removed from the equation, it opens up the pedal for smoother, hold-and-microlooping possibilities that non-Radiohead emulators are gravitating to.

 Another factor is that Mini Glitch really has two functions: random glitching and timed microlooping.
 Microlooping lets you play with the repeats and glitching lets you play against them.